bauxiteDYS/SM-NT-WinCond/README.md

 0 = Disabled (Default)
 1 = Enabled

+_sm_nt_wincond_ghost_hold_reward_
+Whether the ghost holder should get an extra 1 xp on an elimination win for their team.
+0 = Disabled (Default)
+1 = Enabled

 ## Changelog

+### 0.0.12
+* Added new cvar to determine whether or not to award an extra xp point to the ghost holder when their team wins by elimination.

 ### 0.0.11
 * Fix issue where tiebreaker would always go to Jinrai in ATK mode.